Thinking of starting your own website but worried about the cost? You might be surprised at how cheap it is…

 Even worse, shady programmers sometimes insert hidden code within free themes.
 It could be a hidden link back to their own site (Google HATES hidden links and could ban your site from their results if they catch you) or something much worse such as a Trojan that allows them to access your blog or even your entire computer.

 Rather than risk downloading a free theme just to save a few bucks, I recommend using a premium theme from a reputable company.
-There are plenty to choose from but the one I use myself is called Thesis.
+There are plenty to choose from but the one I use myself is called Genesis.

 Thesis is an extremely powerful framework that will allow you to build the site of your dreams.
 The programmers are constantly tweaking and improving it by adding new features.
 It’s extremely easy to customize and you can make your site look completely different than other sites that use Thesis.